 POST: PERFORMATIVE SEGMENTS

 Based on the recorded performances, there can be used intersections of A.I. research, algorithmic sound composition, witness/viewer feedback.
 Through the performances the memories of the performer are recorded and reflected.
-The aim is to not procure an echo chamber or simply encouragement of future performace, but to engage in a process of understanding lines between fiction and reality.
+The aim is to not procure an echo chamber or simply encouragement of future performance, but to engage in a process of understanding lines between fiction and reality.
 With regards to intelligent technologies, subjects of agency, lineage, and space for all stories and perspectives is aimed for the realm of tolerance and expansion.
-This questions the validity of violence, even subtle violence, as a form of ignorance while also engaging in the questions about integrity and vulnerability such that an individual does not lose their personal agency or embodies other people’s ideas- but rather is allowed to have their own.
+This questions the validity of violence, even subtle violence, as a form of ignorance, while also engaging in the questions about integrity and vulnerability such that an individual does not lose their personal agency or embodies other people’s ideas- but rather is allowed to have their own.